thegetty/intrometadata/source/glossary.html.md

 specifications

-In the context of designing an information system, the formal, detailed description of user and technical requirements, including specific descriptions of procedures, functions, screens, reports, materials, other features, and hardware. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-LT-Cond-Ital">user requirements</span>.
+In the context of designing an information system, the formal, detailed description of user and technical requirements, including specific descriptions of procedures, functions, screens, reports, materials, other features, and hardware.
+See also user requirements.

-spider <span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">web crawler</span>.
+spider See <span class="Helv-Lt-Std-Bold-Cond">web crawler</span>.

 SQL (Structured Query Language)